Our staff team offers expert information and support, in person at our Outreach Office or over the phone.

-Our team has immense experience of working with individuals in crisis and can provide advice and support around personal safety, security, legal options and housing, regardless of whether an individual is still in an abusive relationship, is planning on leaving or has recently left the relationship, or is experiencing the longer-term after-effects of Domestic Abuse/Violence, Cohesive Control or Stalking.
+Our team has immense experience of working with individuals in crisis and can provide advice and support around personal safety, security, legal options and housing, regardless of whether an individual is still in an abusive relationship, is planning on leaving or has recently left the relationship, or is experiencing the longer-term after-effects of Domestic Abuse/Violence, Coercive Control or Stalking.

 What it means for you when accessing support:

 You can refer to us to receive support and help, via another organisation or you can just ring up or email, to arrange an appointment.
 You can also turn up at our outreach office based at 32 Station Road, Llanelli, SA15 1AN and be seen quite quickly: Monday to Friday 9am-4pm.
 Visit our contact page for a map of our location, alternatively click here.

 You would undertake an assessment by qualified and experienced staff.
 Your needs would be assessed in a non-judgemental and empathetic way.
 From this a support plan is formed and agreed with you.
 The support plan is tailored to meet your needs and can cover a variety of issues including housing, benefits, debts, legal, health and children’s issues.

 You would be allocated a key worker who will meets with you weekly ( or if more appropriate more or less) to help with:

 - Advice on housing rights and responsibilities;

 - Accompanying to court;